Oliver Sørensen: Senior

+FC Midtjylland

 On 28 June 2020, Sørensen made his official debut for Midtjylland against F.C.
 Copenhagen in the Danish Superliga.
 Sørensen started on the bench, but replaced Anders Dreyer in the 88th minute.
 Sørensen was also subbed in a month later in the second-last game of the season against Brøndby IF.

+Loan spells

 In the first half part of the 2020-21 season, Sørensen continued to train with the first team but did only play for the U19s.
 To gain some more experience, Sørensen was on 26 January 2020 loaned out to Midtjylland affiliate club, Danish 1st Division-side FC Fredericia, for the rest of the season.
 Sørensen had a good spell at Fredericia, where he played 11 games and scored one goal.
 Sørensen returned to Midtjylland for the 2021–22 season.

 On 31 March 2022, Sørensen was loaned out to Norwegian Eliteserien club HamKam until the end of the year.
 He got his debut for the club a few days later, on 2 April 2022, against Lillestrøm SK.
 However, Midtjylland decided to recall Sørensen on 16 June 2022, presumably due to lack of playing time.
 Sørensen managed to play just 275 minutes over 6 matches.

+Back at Midtjylland

+After a fantastic season where Sørensen was a big part of Midtjylland's success, winning the 2023-24 Danish Superliga title, the Dane was named FC Midtjylland's Player of the Year and Find of the Year.

+Parma

+On 12 August 2025, Sørensen signed a five-season contract with Parma in Italy.

+International career

+Sørensen represented Denmark at the 2025 UEFA European Under-21 Championship, where they reached quarter-finals.